 Situated along the mighty Columbia River, with the majestic Cascade Mountains for a backdrop, Clark County offers a mix of urban areas, historic landmarks, and forests that everyone can enjoy.
 The county has many urban and rural parks and natural areas for outdoor activities.

 Planning a visit to Clark County?
-The Southwest Washington Convention and Visitors Bureau provides information on many things to see and do.
+The Visit Vancouver USA website provides information on many things to see and do.

 - Clark County 70-mile scenic drive (PDF)

 The tour loops through Battle Ground, Yacolt, La Center and Ridgefield.
 Parks along the route include Lucia Falls, Moulton Falls, Whipple Creek, and Daybreak.
 Historic sites include the Henry Heisen House, the Cedar Creek Grist Mill, Allen House, and Cathlapotle Plankhouse.